-Big players like Watson, AWS, and Microsoft, as well as fast-moving startups like SiftNinja and Clarifai, have released a massive number of cognitive services, delivering them through APIs that make them a snap to fold into new applications.
+Big players like Watson, AWS, and Microsoft, as well as fast-moving startups like Clarifai, have released a massive number of cognitive services, delivering them through APIs that make them a snap to fold into new applications.

 Examples of Cognitive Services

 - Translation: Enable two users to chat in their own — different! — languages by translating their messages in real-time.

 - Natural language processing: Analyze massive amounts of data inputs and gauge the sentiment of the messages.